douglashill/KeyboardKit/Features.md

 | Use selection for find                             | ⌘E                          | `KeyboardTextView`   |

 ## Window management

+Key commands for working with windows are provided for iPad.
+These are not needed with Mac Catalyst because the system provides this functionality by default on Mac.

 | Feature                                            | Key input                   | Available with                                                                                                                                                                                                                                  | Notes                                                                                                                                                                                              |
 | -------------------------------------------------- | --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |